Trondheim Spektrum: Bus

 A Bus from AtB at the Bus Charging Station Nidarø, beside the main building.

 To get to the Arena, AtB Line 12 trafficates the bus stop Nidarø right beside one of the entrances.
-Other approaches may include taking Metrobus Line 3 or regular lines 11, 75, 21, 28 and 26 to Skansen a bit north of the facility, and walking over the north-south bridge connecting the two parts.
+Other approaches may include taking Metrobus Line 3 or regular lines 11, 21, 28, 26 or 75 to Skansen a bit north of the facility, and walking over the north-south bridge connecting the two parts.

 From the southern and eastern suburbs, AtB line 1 and 2, as well as VærnesEkspressen southbound (but not northbound), allow transit to Line 12 at Studentersamfundet or Nidaros Cathedral, or simply walking to Spektrum from Studentersamfundet.

 For northbound long-distance regional buses with blue exteriors, the closest stop is Olav Kyrres Gate.
 The closest southbound with the same bus type is Dronningens gate.

 The Møre og Romsdal regional bus company Fram operate their own lines 902 and 905 (both of them known as Mørelinjen) from either Molde, Ålesund, or Sunndalsøra, whose closest stop is St. Olavs Hospital.